mstocco/mariostoc.co/content/traininglog/20211010-ironman2022-46weeksout.md

 ### NOTES
 Run Time: **51	 Minutes**  &nbsp; Avg Pace: **5:53/km**

-The weather forecast called for an _"atmospheric river"_ and although the day started wet and grey, the sun came out and we had a really nice day in _VIctoria_.
+The weather forecast called for an _"atmospheric river"_ and although the day started wet and grey, the sun came out and we had a really nice day in _Victoria_.

 I ran slightly longer than what was scheduled _(~5 minutes)_ getting past the _Johnson Street Bridge_ before turning for home.
 The adjectives **light and effortless** could easily be used to describe the trip to into town and back.
 Maybe the warm sunshine had something to do with that.